oVirt/ovirt-site/source/feature/networkpermissions.html.md

 ### Introduction

-The authorization mechanism to control which actions a user is allowed to run is call Multi-Level-Administration (MLA) Basic terms:
+The authorization mechanism for controlling which actions a user is allowed to execute is named Multi-Level-Administrating (MLA)
+Basic terms:

 *   Action - what the user want to do in the system (e.g. create data-center, run vm,...)
-*   Action Group - a group of actions, specifies if the actions could be invoked by the user or by the admin.
+*   Action Group - a group of actions, specifies if the actions could be invoked by a user or by an admin.
 *   Role - a set of action groups, defined for a user or for an admin
     -   Predefined Role - role that is delivered by the engine and cannot be modified
     -   Custom Role - role that is created by the admin